 Point source sensitivity#

-Estimate the CTA sensitivity for a point-like IRF at a fixed zenith angle and fixed offset.
+Estimate the CTAO sensitivity for a point-like IRF at a fixed zenith angle and fixed offset.

 Introduction#